-Moneys held in the Repair and Replacement Fund will be applied by the Trustee to the payment of the costs of repair, replacement or restoration upon such terms as the Trustee may reasonably require.
+Moneys held in the Repair and Replacement Fund will be applied by the Trustee to the payment of the costs of repair, replacement or restoration upon such terms as the Trustee may reasonably require, if the Agency has elected to repair or restore the Project as provided in Section 4.4 of the applicable Lease.
 Any earnings on or income from the investment of moneys in the Repair and Replacement Fund shall be retained therein and expended for costs of repair, replacement or restoration.
 Any balance remaining in the Repair and Replacement Fund after the payment of all costs of any repair, replacement or restoration shall be transferred to the Bond Fund and used to pay the principal of the Bonds including the redemption of Term Bonds.